Foreign Tax Credits (FTC) vs Foreign Earned Income Exclusion (FEIE)

 Overview Of Foreign Tax Credits

-Foreign Tax Credits (FTC) are a way for American expats and American connected people to claim back tax from the US Government which has already been paid in a different tax jurisdiction.
+Foreign Tax Credits (FTC) are a way for American expats and American-connected people to claim back tax from the US Government which has already been paid in a different tax jurisdiction.

-Types of income which are eligible for foreign tax credits include income from wages, dividends and royalties, however not all types of income are eligible, and you should check before assuming you can apply for foreign tax credits.
+Types of income which are eligible for Foreign Tax Credits include income from wages, dividends and royalties – however, not all types of income are eligible, and you should check before assuming you can apply for Foreign Tax Credits.

 How To Calculate and Apply For Your Foreign Tax Credits

-• Calculate the tax paid to the foreign government.
+- Calculate the tax paid to the foreign government.

-• Calculate your US tax liability – i.e the amount you would owe the US Government if you were not applying for a foreign tax credit.
+- Calculate your US tax liability – i.e. the amount you would owe the US Government if you were not applying for a Foreign Tax Credit.

-• Incorporate any excess foreign tax credit carryovers from previous tax years.
+- Incorporate any excess foreign tax credit carryovers from previous tax years.

 Foreign Tax Credit Limitations and Carryovers Explained

-If you paid more tax to a foreign government that you would have had to pay to the US Government, this excess cannot be used as a tax credit.
-However, any tax credits which cannot be used in the same tax year can be carried over into either the previous tax year – or any of the subsequent 10 tax years.
+If you paid more tax to a foreign government than you would have had to pay to the US Government, this excess cannot be used as a tax credit.
+However, any tax credits which cannot be used in the same tax year can be carried over into either the previous tax year or any of the subsequent 10 tax years.

 Refundable vs Non-Refundable Tax Credits